 Jo Strømgren originally worked mostly as a solo dancer, before starting a company more of the theatrical kind.
 Before that, however, on a personal level he would develop stand up techniques and entertainment oriented approaches, as when he and his company did a production on football.
-In Schizzo Stories (1995) while dealing with neurotic experiences he was standing exactly midway between dance and theatre, even using textual elements.
-In this late monodramatic performance he kept up a dialogue with the toilet cistern and doing situationist gags in a standup comedian manner.
-He used his body in a theatrical deconstructed manner, in place ed to genre but also in regard of the identity question.
+In Schizzo of the more floating energetic movements of dance choreography.
+This way Norwegian postmodern dance of the 1990es and onwards was researching new marginal areas, related to genre but also in regard of the identity question.
 Who is the dancing body?
 Hence Norwegian dance developed from catching up internationally in the 1950es to the 1960es, stabilising itself and getting more independent from the 1970es to the 1980es, becoming real innovative since the 1990es.